 Understanding POWER 2021 Workshop

-Join us for this application workshop on February 2 to learn more about ARC’s POWER Initiative.
-This info session will give applicants a greater understanding of the POWER Initiative and the qualities of a well-rounded application.
-After the general session, ARC will release a collection of prerecorded training sessions and will host a live Q&A Session before Letters of Intent are due.
+ARC hosted an information session earlier this month to give applicants a greater understanding of the POWER Initiative and the qualities of a well-rounded application.
+This general workshop and a collection of prerecorded training sessions are now posted.
+ARC also host a live Q&A Session to give you even more information about POWER 2021.

 POWER’s Impact in Appalachia